lpahlavi/lpahlavi.github.io/index.md

 ## Research Interest

-I am interested in the areas of control theory, robotics and machine learning.
-My preferred areas of research are mathematical in nature.
+I am interested in the areas of control theory and robotics.
+My preferred areas of research are generally mathematical in nature but I am also interested in the computational aspect of robotics.

 ## Other Interests